reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 In this tutorial, **we're going to configure a Java application to send logs to the console or to a cloud logging provider depending on the environment the application is running in**.

-As the cloud provider we're going to use [logz.io](https://logz.io), which provides a managed ELK stack solution with a nice frontend for querying logs.
+As the cloud logging provider, we're going to use [logz.io](https://logz.io), which provides a managed ELK stack solution with a nice frontend for querying logs.
 But even if you use a different logging provider, this tutorial will help you configure your Java application's logging.

 We're going to look at: